NicoNovi9/team9-EUMASTER4HPC2526/source/findings.rst

 ---------------------------

-- Simply adding more RAM from 64 GB to 128 GB does not improve tokens‑per‑second for Mistral; **GPU‑side limits (compute, VRAM, KV‑cache footprint) and Ollama’s scheduling are the dominant bottlenecks** under high concurrency.
+- Simply adding more RAM from 64 GB to 128 GB does not improve tokens‑per‑second for Mistral; **Ollama’s scheduling are is likely to be the dominant bottleneck despite powerful hardware** under high concurrency.
 - For this hardware and prompt, the sweet spot for Mistral lies at low to moderate concurrency (around 2–4 clients) with multiple sequential requests